SEAT 1400

-The SEAT 1400 was a rear-wheel-drive four-door mid-size sedan built by the Spanish car maker SEAT between 1953 and 1963.
+The SEAT 1400 is a rear-wheel-drive four-door mid-size sedan built by the Spanish car maker SEAT between 1953 and 1963.
 It was the first model produced by SEAT, and the first car to be assembled at the firm's then-new plant located in Barcelona's Zona Franca zone.

-The car was a rebranded Fiat 1400, itself Fiat's first integrated chassis model.
+Overview

+Based on the Fiat 1400, Fiat's first integrated chassis model, production started on November 13, 1953, carried out by an early workforce of 925 employees with a potential of 5 units produced per day; the first example carried the license plate 'B-87.223'.